aishell-io/aish/README.md

 # Usage

+There are 2 ways to conversation with ChatGPT:

-Input prompt as the command argument:
+## 1. Input prompt as the command argument:

     $ aish "What are the best 3D softwares?"
     As an AI language model, I don't have personal preferences but I can suggest some popular 3D softwares for you: